Brady Ellison

 Brady Ellison (born October 27, 1988) is an American archer who competes in recurve archery.
-He is currently a Resident Athlete at the United States Olympic Training Center in Chula Vista, California.
 He holds the record for the longest continuous period as the world number-one-ranked men's recurve archer, from August 2011 to April 2013.
 He earned his nickname "The Prospector" during the 2015 world championships due to his proclivity for 'finding gold'.

 Personal life

 As a child, Ellison suffered from Legg–Calvé–Perthes disease and wore leg braces for some time.
 He has had subsequent health issues with his knees, particularly in the lead-up to and during the Rio 2016 Olympic Games, and the fingers of his drawing hand.

 Ellison married Slovenian archer Toja Černe (now known as Toja Ellison) in April 2016.
 He credits his wife with introducing him to alternative medicine, which was used to cure pain in his fingers in late 2018.
 The pair had their first child in November 2020.

 Ellison started archery as a child in Arizona.
 Initially, Ellison shot with a compound and represented the United States internationally as a youth archer with the bowstyle.
 He switched to recurve on the recommendation of coaches at the national training center in Chula Vista, California, where he has spent much of his time.
+He resides in Billings, Montana.